tamascogustavo/chimera/README.md

 | translator_using_bigg.py | Add KEGG pathway info for the graph file.
 It allows targeted pathway search inside Cytoscape. | Inside psamm folder.
 File name: reactions_edges_cytoscape_kegg.tsv  |
 | simulating_knockouts.py | Perform knockouts of genes or reactions, based on user input  | Is printed to the screen |
 | simulating_knockouts.py | Perform knockouts of all genes or reactions.
 Essentiality metrics  | Is saved in the tool folder.
 Files: all_single_gene_knockout.csv, all_single_reactions_knockout.csv|

+## LICENSE

+The Chimera source is released under both the GPL and LGPL licenses version 3 or later.
+You may choose which license you choose to use the software under.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License or the GNU Lesser General Public License as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+Check the [Chimera License]LICENSE.
+Gustavo Tamasco.